Meme1079/PsychWiki/PsychWiki_Source/Lua Script API/Reflection Functions.md

 ### getPropertyFromClass(classVar:String, variable:String, ?allowMaps:Bool = false)
 Gets the current <ins>property variable inside a class other than Playstate</ins> current value.

+In version `0.7.0` or above the `classVar` parameter should have the file name in which the class is located, followed by a dot <kbd>.</kbd> character.
+With the name of the class that you've chosen; Example: `backend.ClientPrefs`, `states.Playstate`, `flixel.FlxG`, etc. You can check where the class files are located, [just click here!!!!](https://github.com/ShadowMario/FNF-PsychEngine/tree/main/source).

 - `classVar` - The name of the class; Example: `ClientPrefs`, `Conductor`, `CoolUtil`, etc.
 - `variable` - The variable inside the Playstate or object to be used.